n3dst4/gumshoe-fvtt/src/components/rawJournalSheet/documentMemory/README.md

 ## The bomb bay system

 I went through a bunch of options here, and here's where I ended up: each stack has a list of edits, of size n, and a second list, called the "bomb bay" of commits which will be pushed onto the next stack in due course.
 Only the main list of edits is addressable in terms of restoring history.
 This uses more space, but gives much nicer behaviour.
-You will always have the most recent n edits, then every n^2th edit for the next n commits, then every n^3th commits etc.
+You will always have the most recent p edits, then every p^2'th edit for the next (p^2)*p commits, then every n^3th commits etc.

 ```
 Stack 1    Stack 2